 Instead, opt for modular bags with a lot of compartments that you can take out and modify.
 According to this guide, an average of 2,500 cubic inches or 40 liters capacity should be able to accommodate all your supplies comfortably.

 There are hundreds of bug out bags to choose from these days.
-However, your BOB doesn’t have to be from the most popular brand nor does it have to be the most expensive one.
-Choosing the perfect bug out bag takes a lot of thought and consideration.
+However, your BOB doesn’t have to be from the most popular brand, nor does it have to be the most expensive one.
+Choosing the best bug out bag takes a lot of thought and consideration.
 Evaluate your needs first, and then take the time to look for the bag that checks all the boxes.

-At the end of the day, it all boils down to what you need.
+At the end of the day, the best bug out bag boils down to what you need.